 The condenser is a small to medium sized box that is installed in your yard.
 The outdoor condenser system is engineered to collect the warm and humid air from your house.
 Once the condenser receives refrigerant from the conduit tube, it circulates the excess heat and moisture to the outdoor air.

 The condenser system is equipped with a fan, condensing coils, and a compressor.
-The compressor is the most important component of a ductless mini-split air conditioner.
+The compressor is the most important component required to make a ductless mini-split air conditioner work.
 The job of this piece of equipment is to increase the pressure of the refrigerant.
 This process is critical to the heat removal process in your home.
 The outdoor condenser system also includes condensing coils that consist of aluminum fins.

 These coils are designed to transform gaseous refrigerant into a high-pressure liquid.
 The fan inside the condenser system is tasked with collecting the air from the condensing coils and distributing the excess heat to the outdoors.